AlexBloom/alexbloom.github.io/contact.md

 ## Full Time

 As of {{site.time | date: "%b %-d, %Y"}} I'm not looking for full-time work.
-As of 12.01.2016 I will be looking for full-time remote contracts.
+As of 12.01.2016 I will be looking for full-time remote contracts of 1-3 Month Duration.

 ## Part Time
 I'm currently available for part-time contracts.